 We also have physiotherapists on campus.
-They are located next to our University Health and Counselling service on level 3 of Kate Edgar.
-Please email info@universityphysio.co.nz or call +64 9 379 4717 for more info
+They are located next to our University Health and Counselling service on level 3 of Kate Edger.
+Please email info@universityphysio.co.nz, see their website universityphysio.co.nz or call +64 9 379 4717 for more info.